 - Social Media Presence: Check their Facebook or Twitter page if present and see what other users have said about their experience.

-These third-party tools will you give you overall idea about reputation of the website.
+These third-party tools will give you an overall idea about the reputation of the website.

-Question still remains that whether you should trust the website to make a purchase?
+The question still remains whether you should trust the website to make a purchase?

 If you are unfortunate to fall prey, here is a guide on what to do after being scammed online.